 Prof. Deer has taught and directed internationally at some of the worlds top Musical Theatre programs, including The Royal Central School of Speech and Drama, Carnegie Mellon University, North Carolina School of the Arts, University of Cincinnati-College Conservatory of Music, Stage School of Hamburg (Germany), Danish Academy of Musical Theatre, Sheridan College (Toronto) and many others.
 He is a frequent guest at the top pre-college programs in the nation.

 Prof. Deer works with many of Dayton's leading arts and education organizations including The Human Race Theatre Company, The Muse Machine and has given dozens of workshops for students and teachers across America.

 Joe Deer, Distinguished Professor of Musical Theatre, is focused on developing effective teaching methods for integrating the many disciplines involved in Musical Theatre performance and directing.
-His ongoing work involves developing these strategies through classroom exploration, traditional and creative scholarship, fostering ongoing international dialogue and professional practice.
+His ongoing work involves developing these strategies through classroom exploration, traditional and creative scholarship, fostering ongoing international dialogue.
 He is fundamentally concerned with the relationship between artistic development and professional practice.
 Joe is also focused on creating equitable access to high quality arts education for all students.
 To that end, he is now a board member for Theatre Gap Initiative, a not-for-profit organization focused on preparing black and brown students for admission into high-quality competitive performing arts programs.

-Joe Deer has been deeply involved in the international conversation on Musical Theatre Education for almost two decades.
+Joe Deer has been deeply involved in the international conversation on Musical Theatre Education for more than two decades.
 He was founding president of the Musical Theatre Educators' Alliance, an international organization focused on creating productive dialogue among teachers in that field.
 Deer is frequently sought as a consultant, evaluator or advocate for programs developing their own Musical Theatre degrees.
 Schools he's worked with include: New York City Center, Stanford University, University of Washington, Relativity Media/University, Royal Central School of Speech and Drama, as well as more than a dozen institutions of higher learning.
-He has been Head of Wright State University's BFA Musical Theatre Program for 21 years and served on numerous university, college and departmental committees.
+He was Head of Wright State University's BFA Musical Theatre Program for 20 years and served on numerous university, college and departmental committees.

 Professor Deer is part of an advising team serving over 100 Acting and Musical Theatre majors in the BFA degrees.